input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 expires, new certificate should be generated and submitted to the network. `VssCertificate`s are stored in blocks. **TODO**: refer to section or maybe write more details or throw away.

-**TODO**: also write about openings and proofs (specifically, that `PVSS.Secret` is opening and `PVSS.Proof` is proof which is part of commitment), but I am not an expert in this area.

 ## Block generation time